AyushGupta51379/Google_Kickstart_Competitions/2020/Round_F/Question_1/Readme.md

 sorted_B = sorted(sorted(B, key = lambda l:l[1]), key = lambda l:l[0])

-#### This gives us our best solution, code in Text_.txt and also in Code 3 from notebook.
+#### This gives us our best solution, code in Text_3.txt and also in Code 3 from notebook.

 # Code